Partner, National Economics Leader, PwC Canada

-Michael Dobner is a partner at PricewaterhouseCoopers’ Consulting & Deals Group.
-He has more than 30 years of experience in litigation support and business valuation.
-In addition, Michael leads the Economics practice and the Licensing Management practice for PwC Canada.
+Michael Dobner is a partner at PricewaterhouseCoopers’ Consulting & Deals Group and the national leader of the Economics Practice.
+He has approximately 35 years of experience in economic analysis, litigation support and business valuation.

 Michael holds a BA in Management and Economics and an MBA in Finance and Accounting from Tel Aviv University.
 He also finished with distinction first year PhD finance program at University of California, Berkeley.
 Michael is a Chartered Business Valuator (CBV) and an Accredited Senior Appraiser (ASA).